What's happened

 What the papers say

-According to the New York Times, Mondlane's return was met with both celebration and violence, as police used tear gas against his supporters.
+According to the New York Times, Mondlane's return was met with both enthusiasm and violence, as police used tear gas against his supporters.
 The Guardian reported that Mondlane described the situation as a 'silent genocide' against his followers, emphasizing the severity of the unrest.
 Meanwhile, AP News highlighted the government's crackdown on protests, noting that over 100 people have died since the election.
-All Africa provided insight into Mondlane's social media strategy, which has galvanized support despite the risks involved.
+All Africa provided insight into Mondlane's social media strategy, which has been pivotal in mobilizing support despite the risks involved.
 These contrasting perspectives illustrate the complexity of the political crisis in Mozambique, with each source shedding light on different facets of the unfolding events.

 How we got here

-Mondlane fled Mozambique after the October 9 elections, which he claims were rigged in favor of the ruling Frelimo party.
-The Constitutional Council upheld the election results, declaring Frelimo's Daniel Chapo the winner, leading to widespread protests and violence.
+Mondlane fled Mozambique after the October 2024 elections, which he claims were rigged in favor of the ruling Frelimo party.
+His return comes as protests against the election results have led to significant violence and unrest, with over 250 fatalities reported since the election.

 Go deeper

-- How has the international community responded to the unrest?
+- How has the government responded to the protests?

-- What are the implications of Mondlane's return for Mozambique's future?
+- What are the implications for Mozambique's future?

 Common question